(Special Educational Needs and Disabilities)

 How is support allocated?

-All teachers at Hutton Cranswick CP School are teachers of children with SEND.
-However, there are times when extra support is needed to ensure children reach their full potential.
-One way of doing this is by providing each class with a full time teaching assistant (TA).
-In addition, children that are on the register have 1:1 support with the SEND TA in the school as well as other small group interventions with their class TA.
+Although all teachers at Hutton Cranswick Primary School are teachers of children with SEND there are times when extra support is needed to ensure children reach their full potential.
+One way of doing this is by providing quality teaching assistant (TA) support.
+All TAs work with teachers and the SENCo to ensure that the needs of the children are met by providing various intervention programmes as well as support in the classroom.

 Other people and organisations that provide services to our school

-We welcome the support of outside agencies and work closely with the staff from the Educational Psychology Team, Behavioural Support, Speech and Language service, Child and Adolescent Mental Health (CAMHS), Youth Support Workers, Education Service for Physical Disability (ESPD), Integrated Sensory Support Service, Social Care and Occupational Therapy.
+We welcome the support of outside agencies and work closely with the staff from the Educational Psychology Team, Behavioural Support Team, Speech and Language service, Child and Adolescent Mental Health (CAMHS), Youth and Family Support Workers, Children’s Centre, Education Service for Physical Disability (ESPD), Integrated Sensory Support Service, Social Care and Occupational Therapy.

 What training have staff received to help them support children with SEND?

-Staff development is very important at Hutton Cranswick CP School and as such we spend a great deal of time investing in professional development for all staff.
-Staff have had access to internal training opportunities along with training provided by outside agencies.
-Training has covered dyslexia, effective use of teaching assistant, autistic spectrum conditions awareness, speech and language, guided reading, writing, mathematic strategies and effective use of Passports.
+Staff development is very important at Hutton Cranswick Primary School and as such we spend a great deal of time investing in professional development for all staff.
+Training has covered dyslexia, effective use of teaching assistants, autistic spectrum conditions awareness, speech and language, guided reading, writing, mathematic strategies, effective use of SEND Passports, Precision Teaching, wellbeing and attachment.

 How will teaching be adapted for a child with SEND?